Authentication using Mutual TLS

 Allow certs at an individual level (one or more APIs per cert)

-1. To setup, first protect the API by setting the Authentication Type in the API Designer, select Auth Token from the Target Details > Authentication mode.
-Then select Enable Client Certificate as below:
+In the API Designer, set the Authentication Type to Auth Token under Target Details > Authentication mode.
+Then select Enable Client Certificate.

 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes